Comoros–Qatar relations

-Comoros – Qatar relations are the bilateral relations between Comoros and the State of Qatar.
+Comoros–Qatar relations are the bilateral relations between Comoros and Qatar.

 Diplomatic representation

 Qatar established an embassy in Moroni, Comoros in 2014.
 The country's inaugural ambassador to Comoros, Mubarak bin Abdulrahman Al Nasser, presented his credentials to the president of Comoros in November 2014.

 Comoros maintains an embassy in Doha, Qatar.
 It appointed its first ambassador to Qatar, Hadji Abdallah Abdoulhamid, in January 2014.
 His tenure ended in January 2016.

 Qatar expelled Comoros' representatives in the country on 19 June 2017, after it severed ties with Doha, giving them 48 hours to leave the country.